 The best starting point is to assess your current skills and interests before researching a specific industry to see what kind of money can be made.

-Most importantly, check whether you can earn enough for the visa requirements needed for your country of choice.
+Most importantly, check whether you can earn enough for the visa requirements of your country of choice, and take time to sort out health insurance before you go.
 After all, there’s no point in doing a job if it doesn’t pay the bills.
+If you’re still deciding where to go, the complete list of European digital nomad visas and the Thailand digital nomad visa are good places to start your research.

 Related articles: